IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

-when house builders look for tools to aid them in their work they don't choose the latest fanciest tools that only a handful of craftsman use, they always in search for tools that stood the test of time, and that's what I think developers should do, use tools that many developers have tried and did not find any tricky or mal-intentioned code, I also think that from time to time you should check what code is in your library
+when house builders look for tools to aid them in their work they don't choose the latest fanciest tools that only a handful of craftsman use, they always in search for tools that stood the test of time, and that's what I think developers should do, use tools that many developers have tried and did not find any tricky or mal-intentioned code, I also think that from time to time you should check what code is in your library.

-## Don't send sensitive data using get requests
+## Don't send sensitive data using GET requests

 One of restful API guides is that we should not mutate data using GET requests, that's a good rule to follow, because asides making an API restful it can also make it safe.
 Suppose we have the following form for getting users payment